 Culminate your activities with a classroom beat parade!
 Divide the class into the traditional Cinco de Mayo parading groups of high-stepping soldiers, strolling "young ladies," clapping and jumping "little children," and Mariachi band members who shake their maracas or play any other instruments you may have.
 Clear a path, hum a marching tune, and parade around the classroom.
 You might also locate some traditional Mariachi music for students to march to.

-For a more detailed lesson in counting out rhythms (and how musical notes are actually fractions) use these easy, step-by-step instructions.
+For an easy way to teach your students counting out rhythms (and how musical notes are actually fractions), try these step-by-step instructions from ReadSheetMusic.info.
 Then, armed with your new knowledge, ask your "soldier" paraders to march in beats of 4, the "young ladies" in beats of 2, the "little children" in beats of 8, and the band members in beats of 16.